-While a verbal contract is not necessarily the best choice, especially for business contracts, if you need to enforce one you need an experienced attorney who can enforce your contract, and protect your rights.
+While a verbal contract is not necessarily the best choice, especially for business contracts, sometimes it is necessary.
+Having an experienced attorney who can enforce your contract, though, is even more important when it is not in writing.
 The attorneys at the Katz Law Group have the years of experience needed to analyze and enforce your verbal contracts.

 Verbal Contracts - Enforceable or Not?

-Verbal agreements between two parties are just as many contracts as written agreements, so long as they meet the requirements of a valid contract.
+Verbal agreements between two parties are just as enforceable as a written agreement.
+They just need to meet the requirements of a valid contract.
 If the agreement meets the requirements of a contract, both verbal and written agreements are enforceable.

 Elements of a Contract